 1. Set boundaries

-Separating work and home life has always been challenging.
+Separating work and home and maintaining a work-life balance life has always been challenging.
 It’s important to make sure other members of your household understand that you’re working, so why not share the schedule for your working day?

 2. Establish a routine…